Trigger temperature: the most useful number before breakfast

 A practical pattern for a pilot-facing display: show the forecast trigger, the current observed temperature at the site's nearest METAR, and the gap.
 Live gap shrinking towards zero is the go signal.
 If the gap has been growing for two hours, the day is not going to happen and you can go back to bed.

-Trigger temperature is one of the three fields that should not be shown in isolation.
+Trigger temperature, when it lands, will be one of the three fields that should not be shown in isolation.
 It lives with `wstar_ms` and `cloudbase_agl_ft` in any useful pre-flight summary.
+Until then, the API returns `null` for the field and integrators can build their UI around its eventual arrival.
 Full field documentation on the API reference.